-The first name change request is held in a confidential manner and without prejudice.
+The first and/or middle name change request is held in a confidential manner and without prejudice.
 No student information is provided to any other individual without express consent from the student.
 However, completing this form changes your first name on Humber systems.
-This means staff and faculty will see your new first name on class lists, transcripts, and any other Humber document.
+This means staff and faculty will see your new first and/or middle name on class lists, transcripts, and any other Humber document.

 Please be advised that Humber occasionally mails critical information to students’ mailing address on their record (e.g. photo ID cards, Collections notices, and convocation information).
 Ensure your preferred contact information is up-to-date via MyHumber.

 Humber only keeps a permanent record of all previously used names for legal and record-keeping purposes.

 Once a student changes their first and/or middle name, that name would be used on Humber diplomas/credentials.
 If you are considering any first name change, we strongly encourage you to complete the request form BEFORE requesting any Humber documentation (e.g. credentials, transcripts, COEs, placement credential, etc.).
 This will ensure you have your new first name on these documents.

 Staff/faculty should first contact Human Resources to have the Human Resources systems updated.